 What will you do for work?

 Unless you are retiring abroad, you will need to work.
-We have already listed a number of options on this site, so have a look at this article.
 Some jobs can be carried over from one country to another, so if you are already self-employed, you may be able to migrate your skills.
 If you work for a particular company, they may also have offices in the country you are moving to, so you may not have to scour the job pages in your new location.
 However, if none of those apply to you, then you should think about your options carefully.
 If you are moving to a place where you don’t know the language, you will need to learn the lingo to help you communicate at job interviews (assuming it’s a non-English speaking country) and you should also research the job market to find out what jobs apply to you and your skills.

 What are you leaving behind?